joelparkerhenderson/system-quality-attributes/doc/efficiency/index.md

 </span>

+**Define efficient:** <span data-chatgpt-prompt="define efficient (computers and software)">Efficient in the context of computers and software refers to the ability of a system to achieve its intended purpose or complete tasks quickly and accurately without wasting unnecessary resources, such as processing power, memory, or energy.
+An efficient system is one that can target its resources effectively and complete tasks with maximum speed and minimum waste.
+An efficient software program is one that is streamlined, performs its functions accurately, and does not consume excessive memory or CPU resources.</span>

 ## See Also

 * [Wikipedia: efficiency](https://wikipedia.org/wiki/efficiency)

 * [Dictionary: efficient](https://www.dictionary.com/browse/efficient): performing or functioning in the best possible manner with the least waste of time and effort; having and using requisite knowledge, skill, and industry; competent; capable.

-* [OpenAI: efficient](https:://openai.com): <span data-chatgpt-prompt="define efficient (computers and software)">Efficient in the context of computers and software refers to the ability of a system to achieve its intended purpose or complete tasks quickly and accurately without wasting unnecessary resources, such as processing power, memory, or energy.
-An efficient system is one that can target its resources effectively and complete tasks with maximum speed and minimum waste.
-An efficient software program is one that is streamlined, performs its functions accurately, and does not consume excessive memory or CPU resources.</span>